Elijbet/ReactTheCompleteGuideWithMaximilian-PracticeProjects/04.HTTP_Requests/http--01-starting-setup/README.md

 * Handling the 404 case (unknown routes).
 * Loading Routes Lazily.
 >If we look at network tab in dev tools we'll see that we load bundle.js all the time, which is not a good idea.
 We don't want to load code for a component the user never visits.
 We need to upload only what we need by
-'code splittin' or 'lazy loading'.
-Will only work with config 'create react app', bc it depends on Webpack config.
+'code splitting' or 'lazy loading'.
+This setup will only work with config 'create react app', bc it depends on Webpack config.
 So we need to create a higher order component which will load asynchronously.
+* Lazy Loading with React Suspense (16.6)
+* Routing and server deployment.